Holidays are special days you spend with friends and family where you gather, catch up, and most importantly, eat together!

 Sleep greatly impacts your appetite and metabolism.
 You may enjoy too much during the holidays that you tend to sleep less or late.

 Don’t think that sleep is a waste of time because it is a crucial part of having healthy well-being.
 Even though the holidays are joyous times, don’t forget to rest and get enough sleep.
+And make sure you don’t consistently eat late at night.

 16. Pay attention to what matters